leehyon/koh-playground/chatgpt-clone/chatgpt-clone.md

 This file stores your API key.

 > You can add the `config.py` file to your `.gitignore` file to prevent accidentally committing your key to git.

+#### Alternative: Use the environment variable

+> An environment variable is a variable that is set on your operating system, rather than within your application.
+It consists of a name and value.
+We recommend that you set the name of the variable to `OPENAI_API_KEY`.
+By keeping this variable name consistent across your team, you can commit and share your code without the risk of exposing your API key.

+OpenAI provides a detailed page on [API key safety](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

 ### index.html